FVRL has a variety of free services to make our libraries and materials accessible to all.

 Books by Mail

-If you can't pick up materials at a library branch, you may qualify for Books by Mail.
+If you can't pick up materials at a library, you may qualify for Books by Mail.

 Materials in alternative formats

 - eBooks and eResources